 Ouachita has experienced growth not only in the number of enrolled students but also in the number of academic programs offered at the undergraduate and graduate levels.
-At the undergraduate level, degrees in criminal justice, engineering, pre-counseling, and psychiatric nursing have begun or are in the process of being added (subject to accreditation approval).
-In recent years, Ouachita's strategic decision to serve non-traditional degree-seeking students at the undergraduate and graduate levels reflects a desire to serve our constituency and society better.
-At the graduate level, Ouachita has added a Master of Science in Applied Behavior Analysis, a Master of Education in curriculum and instruction, a dietetic internship, and a Master of Science in Nutrition.
+At the undergraduate level, programs in criminal justice, engineering and nursing have begun.
+In recent years, Ouachita's strategic decision to serve non-traditional degree-seeking students at the undergraduate and graduate levels reflects a desire to serve society better.
+At the graduate level, Ouachita has added a Master of Science degree in applied behavior analysis, a Master of Education degree in curriculum and instruction, and a Master of Science in Nutrition/Dietetic Internship program; launching in Fall 2023 are a Master of Science degree in exercise science and a Master of Business Administration degree.